chitwanix/Roadmap/README.md

 Roadmap
 =======

-Plans and commitments for future
+Plans and commitments for Chitwanix 2.0